Zephyr Blue

 Female, Switzerland, June 2003

-These are all subspecies trappi, which flies in Switzerland and has broader dark borders to the male upperside than the nominate subspecies.
-All forms of the species can be separated from the similar idas, silver-studded and Reverdin's blues by the generally larger size and the absence of silver scaling in the submarginal black lunules on the underside of the hindwing (though in fact it looks quite different from them in the flesh when you get your eye in).
-It is also often found on its foodplant, Astragalus exscapus, though males may wander to communal drinking spots and may also be seen on other nectar-bearing flowers.
+Plebejus trappi, which flies in Switzerland, was once regarded as a subspecies of a widespread but local species, Plebejus pylaon, the Zephyr blue .
+That species has now been split into several distinct species in central, southern and eastern Europe, namely hespericus (Spain), sephirus (the Balkans and eastern Europe), pylaon (Russia and eastwards) and trappi (the Swiss Alps and adjoining areas of France and Italy.
+Unfortunately the only one of these I have seen is trappi.
+All species in this group can be separated from the similar idas, silver-studded and Reverdin's blues by the generally larger size (very variable, but certainly true for trappi) and the absence of silver scaling in the submarginal black lunules on the underside of the hindwing (though in fact it looks quite different from them in the flesh when you get your eye in).
+This particular species is also often found on its foodplant, Astragalus exscapus, though males may wander to communal drinking spots and may also be seen on other nectar-bearing flowers.